staticjinja/staticjinja/docs/user/advanced.rst

   ``Renderer`` object and override ``is_template``.
 * To change where static files (such as CSS or JavaScript) are stored, set ``staticpath="mystaticfiles"`` (the default is ``None``, which means no files are considered to be static files).
+You can pass multiple directories separating them by commas: ``staticpath="foo, bar/baz,lorem"``.

 Finally, just save the script as ``build.py`` (or something similar) and run it with your Python interpreter.